-Structure Union We can access all the members of structureat Only one member of union can be accessed at anytime. anytime.
+Structure Union We can access all the members of structure at anytime.
+Only one member of union can be accessed atanytime.
 Memory is allocated for all variables.
-Allocates memory for variable which variable requiremore memory.
+Allocates memory for variable which variable require morememory.
 All members of structure can be initialized Only the first member of a union can be initialized. 'struct' keyword is used to declare structure. 'union' keyword is used to declare union.